 Explore our collections and discover the rich history of American communication design.

 AIGA’s institutional archive serves as the memory of the organization’s extensive history and association with the century’s most influential designers.
 The bulk of the collection consists of printed records created by and for AIGA, including exhibition catalogues and design annuals documenting the selections from AIGA competitions since 1915; newsletters and journals published by AIGA since 1922; AIGA conference materials produced since 1985; and flat files of prints, posters, publications, and more by AIGA Medalists and AIGA Chapters.
-The collection contains more than 2,500 unique items.

 Because we support copyright and privacy, AIGA is limited to distributing images in the AIGA archives and on its websites.
 All works are the copyright of their respective owners.
 Commercial use of any AIGA material will not be permitted unless express written permission is granted.
 It is your responsibility to obtain the permission from the rights holder.
 If the requested images are in the archives of AIGA and there are no restrictions to access, they may be shared.